 2. Create a profile by summarizing your project manager qualifications

-Introduce yourself to potential employers with a concise summary highlighting your most significant qualities as a project manager.
-Mention your job title, which industry you have experience in, and how many years you’ve been leading teams.
+Introduce yourself to employers with a concise summary of your most significant qualities as a project manager.
+Mention your job title and how many years you’ve been leading teams.
 This paragraph sets up your resume and gives readers a good idea of who you are as a professional.

 The goal is to immediately draw the reader in with key details that will pique their interest.
 For example, suppose a tech company is looking for a project manager with experience developing consumer mobile applications.
-If you’ve managed the end-to-end development and launch of successful apps, it would be beneficial to highlight that here.
+If you’ve managed the end-to-end development and launch of successful apps, highlight that here.

 Senior-Level Profile Example

-Strategic senior project manager with over 10 years of leadership experience and nearly two decades within the information technology (IT) industry.
+Strategic senior project manager with over 10 years of leadership experience and nearly two decades in the information technology (IT) industry.
 Background in technology companies and higher education.
-Certified Scrum Master and Certified Project Manager who is passionate about upholding industry standards and driving professional accountability.
+Certified Scrum Master and Certified Project Manager passionate about upholding industry standards and driving professional accountability.

 Entry-Level Profile Example

 Creative project manager with a background in visual merchandising and nearly two years in project management.
 Leader who drives successful retail initiatives and creates engaging visual displays.
-Excels in a team environment.
-Holds a four-year digital design degree and recently received a Project Management Professional certification.
+Excel in a team environment.
+Hold a four-year digital design degree and recently received a Project Management Professional certification.

 3. Outline your project manager experience in a compelling list

-Arguably the most important part of your resume is the work history section.
-This is where you’ll showcase your direct experiences and impact on projects you’ve led.
-Describe your role within the project lifecycle and what you accomplished.
-Including details on specific methodologies and metrics is especially helpful for hiring managers to visualize your contribution.
+Arguably the most important part of your resume is the work history.
+This is where you’ll show your direct experiences and impact on projects you’ve led.
+Describe your role in the project lifecycle and what you accomplished.
+Include details on specific methodologies and metrics to help hiring managers visualize your contribution.

-As a leader, it’s vital to discuss your ability to work with cross-functional teams to accomplish your client’s or employer’s goals.
-Describe things such as negotiation, leadership, conflict resolution, and finding solutions within a team setting.
-Hiring managers should be confident in your ability to lead.
+As a leader, discussing your ability to work with cross-functional teams to accomplish your client’s or employer’s goals is vital.
+Describe areas like negotiation, leadership, conflict resolution, and finding solutions in a team setting.

 Senior-Level Professional Experience Example